thoth-station/kebechet/kebechet/managers/pipfile_requirements/README.rst

 .. code-block:: yaml

-    repositories:
-    - slug: thoth-station/kebechet
-      # State token explicitly or let it expand from env vars:
-      token: '{SECRET_TOKEN_IN_ENV}'
-      service_type: github  # or gitlab
-      # Optionally for self-hosted services:
-      # service_url: <URL>
-      # tls_verify: true/false
+    ...
     managers:
       - name: pipfile-requirements
         configuration:
           # Set to true if you would like to state fully pinned down software stack of your application.
           lockfile: true  # Defaults to false.
+    ...

-An example of this version manager in action can be found `here <https://github.com/thoth-station/kebechet/issues/404>`_.
+An example of this version manager in action can be found `here <https://github.com/thoth-station/kebechet/issues/404>`__.

 Manager Author
 ==============